 Follow the step by step process or choose what situation that best describes you:

-The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) stated that in May 2017, the average Wisconsin lawyer’s mean annual salary was $123,600.
-Wisconsin is the only state in which “local” graduates of Wisconsin law schools approved by the American Bar Association (ABA) do not have to take the state bar examination in order to be admitted to the state bar.
+The U.S. Department of Labor’s Bureau of Labor Statistics (BLS) stated that in May 2021, the average Wisconsin lawyer’s mean annual salary was $131630.
+Wisconsin is the only state in which “local” graduates of Wisconsin law schools approved by the American Bar Association (ABA) do not have to take the state bar examination to be admitted to the state bar.
 For other facts about becoming a lawyer that are unique to Wisconsin, read on.

 Although the Wisconsin Board of Bar Examiners does not require you to complete any pre-legal undergraduate education, the American Bar Association (ABA) does.
 Under its rules, you must have a minimum of a bachelor’s degree in order to enter an ABA-accredited law school.